jkitsao/kitsao-blog/content/posts/Why-self-learning-is-important-for-developers.md

 ## Let's start by defining what self learning is in General

-“a process by which individuals take the initiative, with or without the assistance of others, in diagnosing their learning needs, formulating learning goals, identifying human and material resources for learning, and evaluating learning outcomes”. [what is self learning](https://medium.com/wondr-blog/self-learning-why-its-essential-for-us-in-the-21st-century-9e9729abc4b8)
+In broad context “Self study/learning is a process by which individuals take the initiative, with or without the assistance of others, in diagnosing their learning needs, formulating learning goals, identifying human and material resources for learning, and evaluating learning outcomes”. [what is self learning](https://medium.com/wondr-blog/self-learning-why-its-essential-for-us-in-the-21st-century-9e9729abc4b8)

 In plain terms Self-studying is a learning method where you get to direct your own studying without direct supervision

-## Why its important
+## Why self learning is  important

+As a developer or an aspiring one you will quickly find out that you constantly need to learn new skills and keep up with the trend, also gain more knowledge that you can use as an edge for future opportunities.
+Learning  also helps you as a developer to understand deeply some of the aspects of languages and technologies you have been using for years and that you hadn't realized yet.

-Being a self taught developer i highly recommend the self learning method for many reasons why:
+As a developer whose gone through both the selft taught method, college and recently bootcamp i higly suggest taking the self learning path

+lets have a look at why thats important

 * **It is a Stress-Free Process**